Billy's Hollywood Screen Kiss: Plot

 Gabriel gets the underwear modeling job and goes to Catalina.
 Billy follows after him to Catalina with Georgiana, who is on the rebound from a tumultuous relationship with her boyfriend Andrew.
 On the island, she hooks up with drug-addled island resident "Gundy".
 Billy crashes Rex Webster's underwear shoot looking for Gabriel, but does not find him.
 He eventually tracks him down later that night at Rex's party, and they talk on the beach.

 Billy relates to Gabriel how confused he was when he came out, saying, "I swore to myself that if I could ever be there for somebody, I would, so that that person wouldn't have to go through all the shit I went through.
 What I'm trying to say is, if you're having problems figuring out where you stand, even if you're not sure of what you're supposed to want-" Abruptly, however, before Billy can finish, one of Gabriel's fellow male models walks up to them.
-Billy instantly realizes that the two of them are in some kind of relationship with each other, and though Gabriel tries to soften the blow, a humiliated and hurt Billy rebuffs him.
+Billy instantly realizes that the two of them are in some kind of relationship with each other, and though Gabriel tries to soften the blow, a humiliated and hurt Billy rebuffs him, going as far as making accusations that Gabriel used him to advance his modeling career before storming off.
 Perry later consoles Billy by telling him that he, too, had fallen for someone who did not return his affections; he confesses that man to be Billy.
 The next morning, Georgiana has ditched Gundy, and both she and Billy head back home.

-The movie ends with the opening of Billy's "Hollywood Screen Kiss" series exhibition in Los Angeles, which includes his photos of Gabriel.
+The movie ends a few months later with the opening of Billy's "Hollywood Screen Kiss" series exhibition in Los Angeles, which includes his photos of Gabriel.
 The exhibit appears to be very successful, and Billy receives many congratulations from various visitors.
 Perry shows Billy a magazine with an underwear ad featuring Gabriel and suggests that Billy give him a call, but he decides against it.
 Towards the end of the night, Billy meets a handsome young man, Joshua, who enthusiastically admires Billy's work.
 It is suggested that along with his newfound artistic success, Billy may at last find romantic fulfillment as well.